fredderf204/mmsa-website/content/posts/events/index.md

 weight: 2
 ---

-## Events are currently being schedule and this page will be updated soon. ##
+## Events are currently being scheduled and this page will be updated soon. ##